Querz/mcaselector/README.md

 ```
 --query "LightPopulated = 1, Status = empty"
 ```
-would set the field "LightPopulated" to "1" and "Status" to "empty".
+This will set the field "LightPopulated" to "1" and "Status" to "empty".
 Just like the filter query, the query to change values is printed to the console when using the UI in debug mode.

 ---
 ## Checkout and building